-In addition to other forms of acceptable collateral, CDCC accepts USD collateral to meet the VM and IM requirements.
-Haircuts on USD collateral are adjusted to reflect the foreign exchange risk that would be incurred upon liquidation and conversion into CAD to meet CAD denominated losses.
-As is the case for CAD collateral, USD collateral is pledged to CDCC at acceptable depositories in Canada thereby minimizing any legal risks that are inherent in cross-border transactions.
-Finally, CDCC's liquidity arrangements include support for USD collateral thereby ensuring timely liquidity if necessary.
+In addition to other forms of acceptable collateral, CDCC accepts USD bonds and a selection of non-CAD currencies as collateral to meet the VM and IM requirements.
+Haircuts on USD collateral are adjusted to reflect the foreign exchange risk that would be incurred upon liquidation and conversion into CAD to meet CAD-denominated losses.
+Haircuts on non-CAD currencies are assessed based on historical returns of foreign exchange rates and using an exponentially weighted moving average ("EWMA") to capture the corresponding volatility.

+As is the case for CAD collateral, USD collateral is pledged to CDCC at acceptable depositories in Canada, thereby minimizing any legal risks inherent in cross-border transactions.
+Non-CAD currencies are deposited with commercial banks that are within CDCC's counterparty credit and operational risk appetite.
+Finally, CDCC's liquidity arrangements include support for USD and non-CAD currencies collateral, thereby ensuring timely liquidity if necessary.